SchumacherFM/prometheus_shelly_exporter/README.md

 This exporter exports some metrics from Shelly to Prometheus.

-Testes with:
+Tested with:
-- Shelly H&T
+- Shelly H&T - only humidity and temperature
-- WIP
+- WIP (1PM and 3EM)

 ## Build